vanneszias/WM-Ziasvannes-Logboek-2425/opdracht1/README.md

 ## ToDo:

-- When adding a book link the author and genre to existing ones
 - Improve the list of books
   - When clicking on a book be able to change or remove it
-  - See the name of genre/author instead of its ID

 ## Technieken die ik gebruik